 Boxelder bugs (Boisea trivittata) have troubled many homeowners since as early as 1935.
 Although they are not classified as a serious problem, they are a nuisance and can also let off a rather nasty smell when disturbed.
-While they share similar defensive strategies with stink bugs, they are not the same insect and getting rid of them requires a different approach.
+While they share similar defensive strategies with stink bugs and look pretty similar to kissing bugs, they are not the same insects and getting rid of them requires a different approach.
 If you are having a problem with these pests at the moment (or have in the past), this guide will show you how to kill them and prevent them from becoming a major issue in the future.
 We will discuss a few easy to follow, DIY methods that you can use immediately as well as a couple of long-term suggestions.
 Let’s get started!

 Boxelder Bugs – Are They Dangerous?

 Boxelder bugs are not dangerous and despite a few isolated and unconfirmed reports on the internet, they do not bite humans.
 It’s very likely that those that have been “bitten” have been dealing with a different pest.
 However, please be assured that I am not suggesting a “bite test” to decide whether you are dealing with Boxelder bugs Fortunately, these bugs are fairly easy to find if you know what you are looking for.

 For simple identification, keep in mind that an adult box elder bug is usually about half an inch long and while being mostly black, it has dark orange (sometimes red) lines along its thorax and wings.
 Their young however (usually called Nymphs), are much smaller and are easily visible due to their bright red outer coloring.
 As these young ones grow older, they develop the darker shades and within a short period, are ready to reproduce if the conditions are right.

 Living Conditions, Diet and Life Cycle of Elder Bugs